 Factors affecting the Success of a Hybrid Workforce

 The success of a hybrid workforce lies not just in integrating remote and office work effectively but also when the company is able to

 - Realign resources to address changing needs

 - Develop future leaders

-- Recognise and reward top performers in ways that increase motivation and performance
+- Recognize and reward top performers in ways that increases motivation and performance

 Effective Practices to Ensure Meaningful Employee Engagement for a Hybrid Workforce